 Visioneering is a free, half-day event held on the SMU campus that brings together middle school students in 6th, 7th, and 8th grades from across North Texas to engage with engineering concepts.
-Held annually in February, around National Engineers week, this event celebrates the creative problem solving side of engineering.
+Held annually in the spring, around National Engineers week, this event celebrates the creative problem solving side of engineering.

 View the documentary video from Visioneering 2012

 - The morning starts with an exciting opening session in McFarlin Auditorium, which includes a short talk from a professional working in a STEM field.

 - Next is an authentic engineering design competition where teams of students move to classrooms across campus to collaborate on a specific problem related to real world issues.
 Each team is paired with a mentor who is either an upper level SMU Lyle School student, faculty or a professional working in a field of engineering.

 - At the end of the challenge each mentor will judge two other teams' final design projects.